Day 16 : Docker for DevOps Engineers

 6. Using the docker save Command

-command lets you save an image to a tar archive.
+The docker save command lets you save an image to a tar archive.
 This is helpful when you want to share images with others or move them between environments.

 docker save -o image.tar image_name